 “The greatest potential for loss of life related to a hurricane is from the storm surge.” – Brian Jarvinen, National Hurricane Center

-We at ivalueSafety.com want to share Storm Surge Safety Tips per the following:
+With Hurricane Lane closing in on the Hawaiian Islands, we at ivalueSafety.com want to share Storm Surge Safety Tips per the following:

 1. Storm surge is often the greatest threat to life and property from a hurricane.
 It poses a significant threat for drowning.
 A mere six inches of fast-moving flood water can knock over an adult.
 It takes only two feet of rushing water to carry away most vehicles—including pickups and SUVs.